Anesthesia – General, Sedation or Local?

 General anesthesia means fully asleep – you will have no realization that you are going to sleep, no awareness of what transpires during your surgery, no sensation of discomfort during surgery, no recollection of what went on during surgery and no recollection of waking up from surgery.
 Who could ask for anything more pleasant?
 Certainly, some people are fearful of general anesthesia, usually out of lack of understanding of what it entails.
 When performing breast augmentation, there are some distinct advantages to utilizing general anesthesia over other techniques.
 The following is a brief description of the differences between the three types of anesthesia:

 General anesthesia – drugs are given intravenously to make you relaxed, all anxieties you may have will disappear, and you will slowly drift off to sleep.
 Once asleep, a breathing tube is gently placed through your windpipe through which oxygen and some anesthetic drugs in gas form are given to you.
 Your vital signs, oxygen and carbon dioxide levels are continually monitored for your safety.
 General anesthesia affords you the following: no perception of pain, no recollection of the period of time between when you go to sleep and when you wake up, muscle relaxation and a peaceful sleep.
 Your airway is protected via the breathing tube and the muscle relaxation is important to reduce post operative discomfort and facilitate the surgery (the muscles are not resisting the surgeon’s efforts).
+Overall, the anesthetic medications will be out of your system faster with general anesthesia than will intravenous sedation.

 Local anesthesia + Sedation (oral or intravenous) – Local anesthesia is given as above, but also sedation is given to relax you.
 If sedation is given, you should be monitored by an anesthesiologist or nurse anesthetist as over sedation can cause you to stop breathing on your own.
 Proper monitoring would prevent this or at least allow immediate intervention should this be required.
 Sometimes if local + sedation is not working well (difficulty keeping the level of sedation at the right level), then the patient can be converted to general anesthesia.
+There is still no muscle relaxation with sedation.
+That requires special medication.
+Muscle relaxation means that none of your muscles are able to move, and while your pectoralis muscle will be nice and relaxed and not fighting the efforts of the surgeon, so will your breathing muscles be relaxed and not working, which is why general anesthesia is required when muscle relaxation is used.

 You can read more about out anesthesia services performed by our two board certified anesthesiologists here.